 Mmmmmmmm….there’s just nothing better than scratch Gingerbread Cake for the holidays!
 Now that fall has arrived, my cravings for all things cozy and spiced are in full swing!
 Are you having those cozy cravings too?

 This gingerbread layer cake recipe is amazingly moist, flavorful and delicious.
-The spiced aroma alone is almost reason enough to bake the cake!
+The spiced aroma that will fill your kitchen is almost reason enough to bake the cake!
 Ahhhhh….

 Before we made this recipe, I had always associated gingerbread with cookies or a holiday treat, but not an actual spiced gingerbread layer cake.
 I didn’t realize what I was missing!

 What I love about this dessert is that it incorporates all of the flavors of gingerbread into fluffy cake layers.
 The Spiced Cream Cheese filling and frosting pair beautifully with the gingerbread cake layers.
 It’s a match made in heaven.

 This is a welcome dessert at my house year-round, but I especially love it for Thanksgiving and Christmas, when our cravings for spiced deliciousness are at their highest!
 YUM!